Hollowtree

 What should multi-state employers do to prepare?+

 Conduct a state-by-state exposure analysis, review existing benefits for opt-out qualification, establish compliance tracking, and consider offering voluntary private LTC coverage as both a retention tool and a tax mitigation strategy.
+With more than a dozen states now exploring LTC mandates, early preparation is critical.

 How does group LTC insurance help with payroll tax exposure?+